rperezdattari/COACH-gym/README.md

 ## Comments

 The COACH algorithm is designed to work with problems of continuous actions spaces.
 Given that the Cartpole environment of gym was designed to work with discret action spaces, a modified continuous version of this environment is used.

+This code has been tested in Ubuntu 16.04 and python >= 3.5.